Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Possible enhancements

-Furthermore, in order to increase the beamforming gain and the coverage range, the number of antennas should be increased.
-This requires as many RF chains as antennas for a digital precoding system.
-These additional RF chains will increase the cost and complexity of the system.
-Hybrid MIMO is a possible way to increase the number of antennas while maintaining the cost and complexity order of the system.
-Hybrid MIMO and NOMA can be combined together to benefit from high beamforming gains while maintaining an acceptable number of RF chains at the transmitter~\cite{khaled2021joint}.
+In order to increase the beamforming gain and the coverage range, the number of transmit antennas should be increased at the BS.
+Digital precoding requires as many RF chains as antennas.
+These additional RF chains increase the cost and complexity of the system.
+Hybrid MIMO is a possible way to increase the number of antennas while maintaining the cost and complexity of the system at acceptable levels.
+Hybrid MIMO and NOMA can be combined together to further enhance the performance of the system.